 Welcome to the Valdez Avalanche Center

-Avalanche information from the Port of Valdez to Milepost 65 on the Richardson Highway.
+Avalanche information for the Port of Valdez to Milepost 65 on the Richardson Highway.

-Public observations are encouraged and aid the accuracy of bulletins.
+Public observations are encouraged and aid the accuracy of bulletins in our data-sparse region.

 NEWS and EVENTS:

 - Do you and your family ride snowmachines?
 Do you want to take your skills to the next level?
-Participate in a rider’s safety workshop focusing on avalanche skills, machine preparedness, and riding instruction.
-February 2014.
+Participate in a rider’s safety clinic focusing on avalanche skills, machine preparedness, and riding instruction.
+TBA 2015.

-- Kevin Salys, Valdez Avalanche Center forecaster, was checking out the Damalanche debris in May.
-This is what he saw.
+- Valdez Avalanche Center forecaster Kevin Salys checking out the Damalanche debris in May. <here>

 Sidney Sprague-Brenteson presented her 2014 science fair project on avalanches.
 From their home in Minnesota, Sidney and her family visited Valdez a few winters ago.
 While here, they learned about avalanche safety with the Valdez Avalanche Center.